Ddjalex/Temer-Php/replit.md

 - ✅ Seeded 3 default slider entries and 4 default settings

 **Environment Setup**
-- ✅ PHP 8.4.10 module installed (via Replit toolchain)
+- ✅ PHP 8.4.10 module pre-installed and verified
 - ✅ Workflow configured to run PHP development server on port 5000 with 0.0.0.0 host binding
 - ✅ Cache-Control headers implemented in index.php to prevent caching in Replit iframe
 - ✅ Deployment configuration set to autoscale deployment target (port 80)
-- ✅ All PostgreSQL environment variables properly configured
+- ✅ All PostgreSQL environment variables properly configured and operational

 **File Upload Functionality**
 - ✅ File upload inputs available in admin panel for both properties and sliders